corbado/example-passkeys-dotnet/README.md

-# Passkey integration example for NextAuth.js
+# Passkey integration example for .NET Core

-This is a sample implementation of a .NET application that offers passkey authentication.
+This is a sample implementation of a .NET Core application that offers passkey authentication.
 For simple passkey-first authentication, the Corbado web component is used.

 ## File structure